stephangriesel/vistapeople-site/src/pages/content/services/execute-on-your-vision-with-our-services.md

 titledescription: "We operate on a high touch client friendly approach, please contact us to have a conversation so we can understand your needs. "
 smalltext: Services
-title: Realize Your Vision with Our EOR Services
+title: Realize Your Potential with Our EOR Services
 description: At Vista People, we pride ourselves on a personalized, client-centric approach.
 Reach out to us to discuss your specific needs and explore how we can assist you.